gakkmediabd/IbadatSDK/README.md

 ## Usage

-more usages about progress, please see the sample.
+More usages about ibadatSDK, please see the sample.

 Open Dua